 Support your community.

 Communicate with local healthcare coalitions to support other facilities in your area.
-Check and local health jurisdictions to know where cooling centers are available to direct patients.
+Check Washington 211 and local health jurisdictions to know where cooling centers are available to direct patients.

 After an event

 Evaluate.
 Evaluate impact of heat and wildfire smoke on healthcare utilization, outcomes and patient experience.
 Use EHR data to track instances of visits for heat-related illness, exacerbation of chronic conditions and other relevant outcomes measures.
 See the Bree Collaborative Heat and Wildfire Smoke Evaluation Framework for further instruction.